sbmlteam/libsbml/README.txt

   Mailing lists and online web forums for discussing libSBML are at
                         http://sbml.org/Forums

+    To contact the core libSBML developers directly, send email to libsbml-team@caltech.edu

    ,----------------------------------------------------------------.
   | Table of contents                                               |
   | 0.
 Foreword                                                     |